Anthony Cerulli

 Ethnography in Asia

-Health and Healing in South Asia
+History of Medicine in South Asia

 Hinduism

-Perfectible Bodies in Religion, Medicine, and Politics
+The Perfectible Body in Religion, Medicine, and Politics

 Religion in South Asia